DoD Reportedly Spends 10X More On Erectile Dysfunction, Viagra Than On Trans Troops’ Medical Costs

 Critics say the president made a political move to reflect his base and is using the budget as a smokescreen.
 Sources point out that if Trump is targeting areas in the budget to lessen the deficit, there are plenty other areas that are not subject to mandates.

-One such expenditure that opponents of the measure say warrant a look is the prescription drug, Viagra.
+One such expenditure that opponents of the measure say warrant a look is the prescription drug Viagra.
 Based on a Metro News report, the military spends over $84 million annually for erectile dysfunction patients.

 DoD spends $84M a year on Viagra, similar meds.
 Erm, so $4M a year for #transgender folk is "too much" for white men https://t.co/CdPRPHY2F3